microchip-pic-avr-examples/attiny817-rtc-crystal-frequency-output-mplab/README.md

 # RTC Crystal Frequency Output

-This application will output the crystal clock on a pin.
-Two functions are made available to accomplish this.
-The xosc_clock_out_system_clock function will change the system clock source to the 32.768 kHz crystal and use the clock out pin (PB5).
-The xosc_clock_out_evsys_rtc function will output the crystal frequency divided by 64 using the Peripheral Interrupt Timer (PIT) and the Event System on pin PA2.
-The system clock will not be switched to 32.768 kHz.
+The projects in this repository will output the crystal clock on a pin.
+Two projects are made available to accomplish this.
+The xosc-clock-out-system-clock project will change the system clock source to the 32.768 kHz crystal and use the clock out pin (PB5).
+The xosc-clock-out-evsys-rtc project will output the crystal frequency divided by 64 using the Peripheral Interrupt Timer (PIT) and the Event System on pin PA2, without switching the system clock to 32.768 kHz.

-This example is based on the Application Note [AN2711 - Real-Time Clock Calibration and Compensation on AVR® Microcontrollers](https://www.microchip.com/DS00002711), which should be referred to for a more detailed understanding of the concepts.
+These examples are based on the Application Note [AN2711 - Real-Time Clock Calibration and Compensation on AVR® Microcontrollers](https://www.microchip.com/DS00002711), which should be referred to for a more detailed understanding of the concepts.

 ## Related Documentation